 - prolonged sweating also leads to increased thirst and the need to drink more water, which is also helpful in lowering the risk of kidney stones

-- the pores on our skin open up and allow for a protective barrier to form against pathogens, thus reducing bacteria on the skin.
-This can benefit many skin problems such as acne.
+- the pores on our skin open up and allow for a protective barrier to form against pathogens, reducing bacteria on the skin (this can benefit many skin problems like acne)

 - One of the best ways to increase sweat production is to exercise, whether it is moderate or intense activity.
 We encourage you to exercise outdoors as much as possible, especially when it’s warm outside.
-This natural approach exposes your skin to sunlight and facilitates the production of vitamin D. Remember, sweating unclogs pores, which in turn helps you synthesize vitamin D more efficiently.
-Also, the more you exercise, the quicker you sweat.
+This natural approach exposes your skin to sunlight and facilitates the production of vitamin D. Sweating unclogs pores, which in turn helps you synthesize vitamin D more efficiently.
+Remember, the more you exercise, the quicker you sweat.

-- Exercising in a heated room (e.g., Bikram yoga) promotes sweating; however, use caution when exercising in a heated environment and take it slow if you are just starting out.
+- Exercising in a heated room (e.g., Bikram yoga and other hot yoga) promotes sweating; however, use caution when exercising in a heated environment and take it slow if you are just starting out.
 As with any kind of exercise, be sure to stay hydrated during and after physical activity.

 - Saunas are an excellent way to promote all-over sweating and are used for detoxification and disease-prevention.
-Saunas help kill viruses and can release toxins on a cellular level.
+Saunas help kill viruses and can release toxins on a cellular level, which is important to think about considering how often we are exposed to chemicals and toxins in our environment, food, and the products we use.
 There are basically two kinds of saunas: 1) Infrared saunas use infrared light as radiant heat (but at a lower temperature), essentially penetrating and heating your body tissue.
-2) Finnish-style saunas use higher temperatures to heat up an area, thus heating the body from the outside in.
-Affordable home saunas can be found online and are a convenient and sustainable option.
+2) Traditional saunas (Finnish-style saunas) use higher temperatures to heat up an area, thus heating the body from the outside in.
+To help detoxify your body, use a sauna one to two times a week and for up to 10–20 minutes once you start sweating.
+(Be sure to limit sauna use to once or twice a week.)
+It’s important to hydrate with spring water when you are in the sauna and continue rehydrating with it afterwards, as spring water helps replenish electrolytes.
+When finished with the sauna, be sure to take a shower to remove the residue, toxins, and impurities on your skin.
+Affordable home saunas can be found online and are a convenient and sustainable option, or find a local sauna studio, gym, or wellness spa that specializes in infrared sauna sessions.

 - Heavy sweating is a great way to facilitate your body’s natural ability to detox.
 Adding a high-quality detox supplement along with eating clean foods and drinking purified water can also help optimize your body’s detoxification process.
-Our WFP Liver Support is specifically formulated to support and enhance the hepatic detoxification process.
+Our Wiseman Health Liver Support is specifically formulated to support and enhance the hepatic detoxification process, and our Wiseman Health Detox Support helps neutralize and remove harmful toxins from the body.

 - Avoid using antiperspirants because they block sweat and also contain unhealthy aluminum-based compounds and drying agents.
 Use natural deodorants that do not clog pores and do not contain aluminum or alum in the ingredients.